First-principles evidence for conventional superconductivity in a quasicrystal approximant: Abstract

 \section{Abstract}

 Quasicrystals (QCs) host long-range order without translational symmetry, a regime in which the very foundations of BCS theory are not straightforwardly applicable, yet experiments on QCs and their approximant crystals (ACs) point to conventional, $s$-wave, electron–phonon coupled superconductivity.
-With this work we directly address this seeming contradiction from first principles.
+Here we test the predictive power of the electron–phonon framework in a representative decagonal AC from first principles.
 Using state-of-the-art \textit{ab initio} methods, we compute the superconducting properties of the recently discovered AC Al$_{13}$Os$_4$ and quantitatively reproduce its bulk \tc{}.
 This constitutes, to our knowledge, the first \emph{ab initio} determination of \tc{} for an AC and establishes that the electron–phonon framework is predictive in these systems as well.
 Using the generalized quasichemical approximation for alloy modeling in the decagonal Al–Os family, we predict tunable superconductivity in Al$_{13}$Os$_{4-x}$Re$_x$ and Al$_{13}$Os$_{4-x}$Ir$_x$; in particular, Al$_{13}$Re$_4$ is dynamically stable and estimated to have a \tc{} about 30\,\% above Al$_{13}$Os$_4$.
-Finally, we argue that \tc{} obtained for ACs provides practical bounds for the \tc{} of their parent QCs, suggesting that the quasicrystalline counterparts of Al$_{13}$Os$_4$ and Al$_{13}$Re$_4$ could harbor the highest \tc{} among QCs yet.
+Finally, we discuss the role of ACs as high-fidelity proxies for their parent QCs.
+Although long-range quasiperiodicity may introduce subtle electronic features, our findings indicate that the key ingredients for superconductivity are already encoded in the local structural motifs preserved by the AC.
+This places the Al–Os and Al–Re families among the most promising candidates for the highest-\tc{} quasicrystalline superconductivity.